8th Street and St. Mark's Place

-8th Street is a street in the New York City borough of Manhattan that runs from Sixth Avenue to Third Avenue, and also from Avenue B to Avenue D; its addresses switch from West to East as it crosses Fifth Avenue.
-Between Third Avenue and Avenue A, it is named St. Mark's Place, after the nearby St. Mark's Church in-the-Bowery on 10th Street at Second Avenue.
+8th Street is a street in the New York City borough of Manhattan that runs from Sixth Avenue to Third Avenue and also from Avenue B to Avenue D; its addresses switch from West to East as it crosses Fifth Avenue.
+Between Third Avenue and Avenue A it is named St. Mark's Place, after the nearby St. Mark's Church in-the-Bowery on 10th Street at Second Avenue.

 St. Mark's Place is considered a main cultural street for the East Village.
 Vehicular traffic runs east along both one-way streets.
 St. Mark's Place features a wide variety of retailers.
 Venerable institutions lining St. Mark's Place have included Gem Spa and the St. Mark's Hotel.
 There are several open-front markets that sell sunglasses, clothing, and jewelry.
 In her 400-year history of St. Mark's Place (St. Marks Is Dead), Ada Calhoun called the street "like superglue for fragmented identities" and wrote that "the street is not for people who have chosen their lives ... [it] is for the wanderer, the undecided, the lonely, and the promiscuous."

 History

 Early years

 Wouter van Twiller, colonial governor of New Amsterdam, once owned a tobacco farm near 8th and MacDougal Streets.
 Such farms were located around the area until the 1830s.
-Nearby, a Native American trail crossed the island via the right-of-ways of Greenwich Avenue, Astor Place, and Stuyvesant Street.
+Nearby, a Native American trail crossed the island via the rights-of-way of Greenwich Avenue, Astor Place, and Stuyvesant Street.

 The Commissioners' Plan of 1811 defined the street grid for much of Manhattan.
 According to the plan, 8th Street was to run from Greenwich Lane (now Greenwich Avenue) in the west to First Avenue on the east.
 The area west of Greenwich Lane was already developed as Greenwich Village, while the area east of First Avenue was reserved for a wholesale food market.

 The plan was amended many times as the grid took shape and public spaces were added or eliminated.
-The market place proposal was scrapped in 1824, allowing 8th Street to continue eastward to the river.
+The marketplace proposal was scrapped in 1824, allowing 8th Street to continue eastward to the river.
 On the west side, Sixth Avenue was extended and Greenwich Lane shortened, shifting the boundary of 8th Street, ever so slightly, to Sixth Avenue and allowing Mercer, Greene, Wooster and MacDougal Streets to continue northward to 8th.